secobau/openshift/install/replace-master.md

 1. Create a new master MachineSet based on this template:
    * https://github.com/secobau/openshift/blob/master/install/machineSet.yaml
-1. Destroy the old master Machine.
+1. Delete the master Machine you want to replace.
 1. Monitor the pods for all projects until the cluster is stable.
 Only etcd-quorum-guard Pod should remain in a pending state.
 It is also normal that etcd ClusterOperator is in a degraded state with one member down.